rishiraj88/rishiraj88/README.md

 - On the other hand, `Order Manager` is the core set of modules to appreciate the mutual interactions of main services in the service sector of e-Commerce and Marketplaces.

 ## Upcoming PoC's
-- Implementation of Message Queues with Kafka (priority 0)
+- Implementation of Message Queues with Kafka (priority 0.
+Development started on 24-Jun-2024, enjoying a long off-work time due to other vital responsibilities.)
 - Orchestration of Microservices in Docker containers as Services and Tasks using Google Cloud (priority 1) and using AWS (priority 2)
 - One more parallel attempt is to add Kotlin code to the active projects- by translating the older modules and/or by writing the newer modules straight away with Kotlin language.